Layout

 5. Product launch

-During this process phase, team members may engage in brainstorming or other means of idea generation.
+During this process phase (also called the Ideation stage), team members may brainstorm or generate ideas.
 They then perform some preliminary research to ensure product/market fit.
 Cross-functional teams might visit customers or other stakeholders.
 They may assess customer needs and the concept’s fit with the company’s existing product portfolio.
 The most promising ideas enter the Stage-Gate Process.

-Team scopes their project to sharpen the product definition and to remove risk from the project.
+Working within the product management framework, project team members scope their projects to sharpen the product definition and remove risk.
 Teams scope projects to better understand the market conditions and assess the concept’s strengths and weaknesses.
-Project team members may use tools such as a SWOT analysis to make sure their offering is properly differentiated and that the basic dimensions and competencies the project entails (budget, schedule, resources) are in place.
+Project team members may use tools such as a SWOT analysis to ensure their offering is differentiated correctly and that the project’s basic dimensions and competencies (budget, schedule, resources) are in place.

 After scoping the project, the team creates a detailed business case.
-This usually includes a detailed definition of the product, a market strategy, a project plan, and a technical feasibility assessment, with deliverables associated with each of these activities.
+This usually includes a detailed definition of the product, a market strategy, a project plan, and a technical feasibility assessment, with deliverables associated with each activity.
 This is a project definition and planning activity.
 It decreases rework and increases the likelihood of project success.

 During this phase, the prototype or minimum viable product (MVP) is put through its paces.
 The testing phase may include field testing and market testing.
 The team may test and validate the financial viability as well as the technical viability of the product.
-This phase of the innovation process involves metrics designed to remove most of the remaining risk from the project.
+This phase of the innovation process, which frequently sees iteration, involves metrics designed to remove most of the remaining risk from the project and move to the next stage.

 The 5 Gates of the Stage-Gate process

-At each phase, decision-makers assess the progress of the project against its plan and make a decision to move to the next gate.
+At each phase, decision-makers assess the project’s progress against its plan and decide to move to the next gate.
 Managers or board members assess the quality of the previous phase and approve the project to proceed.
 They may make a go/kill decision about the project at each juncture.

 They then have an output that typically looks like this: